bluecaret/family-cookbook/docs/recipe/mushroom-onion-saute.md

   - mushroom
   - onion
 excerpt: 'Baby bell mushrooms and onions sautéed in sesame oil with a splash of soy sauce.'
+noRecipe: 'Baby bell mushrooms and onions sautéed in sesame oil with a splash of soy sauce.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Baby bell mushrooms and onions sautéed in sesame oil with a splash of soy sauce.